nalej/docs/onpremise/kubernetes.md

 			- 192.168.1.240-192.168.1.250
 ```

-Modify the addresses range to match the Public IP addresses of the Nodes in your Kubernetes cluster and create a `layer2-config.yaml` file with the user’s configuration.
-Once you are comfortable, apply it using the following command:
+Modify the addresses range to match the Public IP addresses of the nodes in your Kubernetes cluster, and create a `layer2-config.yaml` file with the user’s configuration.
+Once you are satisfied, apply it:

 ```shell
 kubectl apply -f layer2-config.yaml
 ```

-After creating the following ConfigMap, MetalLB takes ownership of one of the IP addresses in the pool and updates the `loadBalancer` IP field of the service accordingly.You can check and change this config later if needed using the following commands:
+After this, MetalLB takes ownership of one of the IP addresses in the pool and updates the `loadBalancer` IP field of the service accordingly.
+You can check and change this configuration later with:

 ```shell
 kubectl describe configmaps -n metallb-system

 kubectl edit configmap config -n metallb-system
 ```